CapnQwan/waking-nightmare-rust/editor/README.md

 - Instead of rendering the whole UI as one big function or such maybe creating some kind of Frames similar to some of the demos would be better
 - Inspector Frame, Assets Frame, World Frame?
+- Update the Editor and Engine to be static singletons? this would make developing and debugging a lot easier?

 ### Tips for scaleability and a clean workspace